samhstn/my-config/WHY_VIM.md

 # Why Vim

 Vim is not for everyone, but if your looking to speed up your workflow longterm and enjoy learning new things.
-I would consider learning it even if you don't use it as your primary text editor (or ide).
+I would consider learning it even if you don't use it as your primary text editor (or IDE).

 ## Pros and Cons for using vim as your primary text editor